-Unrealized gain/losses is an increase/decrease in the value of the asset that is not yet sold for cash.
 It is also called “paper profit” or “paper loss”.
-Unrealized gain/losses can be thought of as money on paper which the Company expects to realize by selling the asset in the future.
+It can be thought of as money on paper which the Company expects to realize by selling the asset in the future.
 When the Company sells the asset, it realizes the gains (losses) and pays taxes on such profit.

 Portfolio valuations, mutual funds NAV and some tax policies depend on Unrealized gains/losses which are also called marked to market.

 A Company XYZ has an investment of $ 10000 in stocks which it holds for trading purposes.
 The value of these stocks has increased to $ 25000.
 The Company could record $ 15000 as Unrealized gain on these positions without actually selling the securities.
 This will only be paper profit and the Company will not be liable to pay any taxes for such recorded Unrealized gains.

 However, say he sells these positions for $ 30000 later in the year or next year it would record a realized gain of $ 20000 in the net income and he is liable to pay taxes on such gains.

 From the above example, we can say that an Unrealized gain is a difference between the value of the investment now and the investment done by the person in the past.

 Let us take another example, A person ABC bought 500 stocks of $3 each with an original investment of $ 1500.
 He paid brokerage of $10 on the purchase of these stocks and the current value of each stock is $7.
 Here, the total value of the investment is $ 3500.
 Thus, the Unrealized gain is (3500 – 1500 = $ 2000).
 However, to be precise the person can subtract the brokerage paid on these stocks and say the Unrealized gain is 2000 – 10 = $ 1900.